Institutional History

 Early in 1972, the legal name of the school was changed to Eastern College: A Baptist Institution.
 The purpose of this change was to increase its appeal to all evangelical Christians, though the school retains its relationship to the American Baptist Churches in the USA.
 Eastern continued to grow in size and complexity, and was granted university status in December, 2001.
 Eastern University reunited with Eastern Baptist Theological Seminary in 2003.
 Honoring the legacy of its longest-serving President, Gordon Palmer, Eastern Baptist Theological Seminary was renamed Palmer Theological Seminary on July 1, 2005.

-Today, Eastern University comprises Palmer Theological Seminary and College, the College of Arts and Humanities, the College of Business and Leadership, the College of Education, the College of Health and Sciences, Templeton Honors College, and Esperanza College.
-Eastern University enrolls over 3,000 students in these undergraduate, graduate, urban, professional, international, and Seminary programs.
+Today, Eastern University comprises Palmer Theological Seminary and College, the College of Arts and Humanities, the College of Business and Leadership, the College of Education and Behavioral Sciences, the College of Health and Sciences, Templeton Honors College, and Esperanza College.
+Eastern University enrolls over 7,500 students in these undergraduate, graduate, urban, professional, international, and Seminary programs.

 Historically, the trustees, administration, faculty, and staff have sought to shape Eastern University to reflect the following characteristics.
 These aspects are captured in the University’s mission, goals, and vision statements, and they have characterized Eastern throughout its rich history.